Periodontal Disease Treatment in Monroe, NC

 Healthy gums are the foundation for healthy teeth.
 Unfortunately, the gums are often overlooked by many dentists and patients until there is a crisis.
 Periodontal disease, better known as gum disease, is the leading cause of tooth loss in adults.
 Monroe, North Carolina dentist Dr. Leonard Hess performs a periodontal screening to check for the signs and symptoms of gum disease at each visit.
 This is the best way to prevent problems from occurring and ensure the simplest and most conservative treatment.

 It may be surprising to know that 75% of American adults have some form of gum disease.
 Not only is gum disease a serious dental concern, but the condition has been strongly linked to other medical issues such as heart disease and diabetes.

 Prevention is the best way to fight gum disease.
-Regular at home care and routine visits the the dentist can keep plaque from building up around the teeth and gum line.
+Regular at-home care and routine visits to the dentist can keep plaque from building up around the teeth and gum line.
 Gum disease is considered a “silent disease” and most patients experience no pain or obvious symptoms until advanced stages of the disease.

 About Gum Disease